Spacetime defects and group momentum space: Momentum space of massless defects and the Lie group

-and then the spacelike vector is a linear combination ${\bf d} = N^{-1} (k_2 (k_2 - k_1) {\bf d}_{(1)} + k_1 (k_1 - k_2) {\bf d}_{(2)})$, with the normalization factor $N = \sqrt{(k_1 - k_2)^2 (k_1^2 + k_2^2)}$, while the parabolic angle is given by $\varrho \equiv \sqrt{k_1^2 + k_2^2}$, as one can easily check with a straightforward calculation.
-In other words, the defect's energy density is now expressed in terms of the group coordinates $k_1$, $k_2$, which also specify the defect's orientation.
-This agrees with the counting of degrees of freedom discussed above, since the choice of ${\bf n}$ fixes two parameters and another two remain free.\\ Notice how the generators $X^{(a)}_1$ and $X^{(a)}_2$ commute and thus form a {\it maximal abelian subalgebra} of the algebra of generators of the Lorentz group $SO(3,1)$.
-To complete the picture let us also consider the generator $X^{(a)}_0 = J_{0a}$, which in our matrix representation is given by
+and then the (normalized) spacelike vector is a linear combination ${\bf d} = \sqrt{k_1^2 + k_2^2}^{-1} (-k_2 {\bf d}_{(1)} + k_1 {\bf d}_{(2)})$, while the parabolic angle is given by $\varrho \equiv \sqrt{k_1^2 + k_2^2}$, as one can straightforwardly calculate.
+Therefore, the defect's energy density is naturally expressed in terms of group coordinates $k_1$, $k_2$, which also specify the defect's orientation.
+This agrees with the counting of degrees of freedom discussed above since the choice of ${\bf n}$ fixes two parameters and another two remain free.

+Let us now notice that the generators $X^{(a)}_1$ and $X^{(a)}_2$ commute and thus span a {\it maximal abelian subalgebra} of the Lorentz algebra $\mathfrak{so}(3,1)$.
+To complete the picture we may additionally consider the boost generator $X^{(a)}_0 := J_{0a}$, which in our matrix representation for $a = x$ is given by

-(For completeness the families of generators for different choices of ${\bf n}_{(a)}$ are collected in Appendix A.) The boosts generated by $X^{(a)}_0$, namely
+(The representations of generators for other choices of ${\bf n}_{(a)}$ are collected in Appendix A.) Group elements generated by a given $X^{(a)}_0$, namely

-form a one-dimensional subgroup of hyperbolic Lorentz transformations in the direction of a spatial component of ${\bf n}_{(a)}$, which are complementary with respect to the null rotations generated by $X^{(a)}_1$, $X^{(a)}_2$.
-Acting on a holonomy $h^{(a)}_j$ via the conjugation
+form a one-dimensional subgroup of hyperbolic Lorentz transformations in the direction of the spatial component of ${\bf n}_{(a)}$, which can be seen as complementary with respect to null rotations generated by $X^{(a)}_1$, $X^{(a)}_2$.
+Acting on a holonomy $h^{(a)}_j (k_j)$ via the conjugation

-one rescales the parabolic angle $\varrho \equiv k_j$ by the factor of $e^{k_0}$, while preserving the orientation of a defect.
-Thus the effect of the boost is to red- or blueshift the defect's energy density.
-Notice that such boost, as in the case of massive defects, has to act via conjugation, since such action preserves the trace of a Lorentz group element and consequently the property that the holonomy belongs to the parabolic conjugacy class.\\ Finally let us notice that the generator $X^{(a)}_0$ does not commute with $X^{(a)}_1$ and $X^{(a)}_2$ and the respective commutators are given by
+one rescales the parabolic angle $\varrho \equiv k_j$ by the factor of $e^{k_0}$, while preserving the orientation of the defect.
+Thus the effect of a boost is to red- or blueshift the defect's energy density.
+We should stress that the boost, analogously to the case of massive defects, has to act via conjugation since such an action preserves the trace of a Lorentz group element and consequently the property that the holonomy belongs to the parabolic conjugacy class.